mtchou/WeatherApp/README.md

-# A Weather React App (Based on a tutorial: https://www.youtube.com/watch?v=GuA0_Z1llYU&ab_channel=TylerPotts)
+# A Weather React App

 This is a web app to display weather based on the city you typed in.
+I mainly follow a tutorial, but made some changes (tutorial: https://www.youtube.com/watch?v=GuA0_Z1llYU&ab_channel=TylerPotts).

 The main goal is to practice:
 1. use React hook (useState)
 2. retrieve data from an external API (OpenWeatherAPI).